 - 1. Earn a total of at least 127 semester credits. - 2.
 Complete the core curriculum requirements. - 3.
 Fulfill major requirements. - 4.
 Maintain a minimum grade-point average of 2.00 (C) and earn the grade of C or better in all courses required for the major. - 5.
 Complete the last 32 hours at Eastern College. - 6.
-Take the Advanced Test of the Graduate Record Examination if it is required by the student's major department or any other comprehensive examination required by the department.
+Take any comprehensive examination required by the department.

-A student is subject to the core curriculum requirements of the catalog in effect at the date (either fall or spring semester) of entrance to the college and to the requirements for a major, minor, or teacher certification program at the date of declaration of such program (unless the faculty makes subsequent changes that relieve the student of some requirements or provide for substitutions of courses).
+A student is subject to the core curriculum requirements of the catalog in effect at the date (either fall or spring semester) of matriculation and to the requirements for a major, minor, or teacher certification program at the date of declaration of such program (unless the faculty makes subsequent changes that relieve the student of some requirements or provide for substitutions of courses).
 If it is to the student's advantage, he/she may elect to graduate under a later catalog by agreeing to fulfill all the requirements of that catalog.
 Any changes in requirements must be submitted to and approved by the Registrar.